gemrest/germ/README.md

 # Cargo.toml

 [dependencies]
-# To enable all features
+# To enable only the base (default) features: ast, convert, meta, request
 # germ = "*" # Use current version show above!

-# To enable certain features
+# To enable only certain features
 [dependencies.germ]
 version = "*" # Use current version show above!
 default-features = false